wavemaker/docs/learn/react-native/custom-js-modules.md

 id: "custom-js-modules"
 ---

 A JavaScript module allows you to enhance your application by integrating specialized libraries or custom scripts.
+Custom JS module can be uploaded locally.
 This helps in:

 - Creating unique user interfaces
 - Implementing complex business logic